lkrsova/lkrsova.github.io/_projects/2024-07-01-Enchanted-village-level-design.md

 #### Initial sketch

-Initial layut was made with ReMarkable tablet because sketching my ideas firs on a paper works well for me to jot basic ideas/layout of a level I want to design.
+I sketched the initial layout on a paper, which works well for me to jot basic ideas for a level I want to design.

 Here we have a small settlement as an open area for the player to explore.
 In early stages of sketches I wanted to have a focal point elevated above the village, both to have a landmark and to practice how to navigate player to it.